underscorefan/evenflow/README.md

 # evenflow
-scraping fake/real news and stuff from the web (obviously work in progress)
+scraping fake/real news and stuff from various sources (obviously work in progress)